bjdebnam21/bjdebnam21/NikeStore_ERD.md

   ## Documentation
   > This diagram represents the relationships between the tables needed for the Nike Store to track products, customers, sales, and inventory.
   * Customer to Product - To be an actual customer, a customer must have purchased at least one product.
-Storing customer information and the products they have purchased will help the store identify customer preferences and market to their customer's accordingly.
-For example, the store may send out special advertising campaign based on the customer's purchases.
+Storing customer information and the products they have purchased will help the store identify customer preferences and market to their customers accordingly.
+For example, the store may send out special advertising campaign based on the customer purchases.
   * Product to Inventory - Each product will be found in the inventory tables.
 The products must be in the inventory table to track the amount of products available to sell.
-Inventory information will help owner determine when he/she needs to buy more products.
+Inventory information will help the owner determine when he/she needs to buy more products.
   * Sale to Customer - Each sale is associated with a customer.
   * Sale to Product - Each sale consists of one or more products sold.